KevinWMatthews/blog_jekyll/_posts/2019-06-18-generators-in-python.md

 How to create classes that can be plugged into a `for` loop.

-If you're already comfortable with generators, look at the [generator cheat sheet](/python-generator-cheatsheet/).
 If you want an introduction to iterators, the underpinnings of generators, look at this [iterator](/iterators-in-python/) post.

 ## Source